 Skeleton Gussets - Internal Frame Gussets

-Sorry - No Longer Available - Due to production costs.
+Sorry - These Are No Longer Available - Due to Production Costs.

 Photos below, so you can make your own.